jessealama/decimal128/README.md

 ## Implementation

 This package is written in TypeScript.
-Unit tests are in Jest.
+Unit tests are in (typed) Jest.
 There are no other external dependencies.

 ## Data model